Quinton McCracken: Post-playing career

-He joined the front office of the Diamondbacks in 2010, and moved to the Houston Astros in 2012.
+McCracken joined the front office of the Diamondbacks in 2010, and moved to the Houston Astros in 2012.
 McCracken joined the Miami Marlins staff as an outfield/baserunning coordinator in 2018.
 In January 2019, he joined the Durham Bulls as a third-base coach in a return to the city where he attended college.
-On March 19, 2024, McCracken was named manager of the Mahoning Valley Scrappers of the MLB Draft League for the upcoming season.
-McCracken returned to coach the Scrappers for the 2025 season.
+On March 19, 2024, McCracken was named manager of the Mahoning Valley Scrappers of the MLB Draft League.
+He returned to coach the Scrappers for the 2025 season..
+In 2026, Quinton joined the San Francisco Giants organization as Coordinator of their Arizona League Training Complex.